 - Publish a result summary in the study register no later than 12 months after the study is concluded.
-For medicine trials, the results shall also be reported to EudraCT (the European database for clinical trials on medicinal products that replaces EudraCT in 2022), irrespective of whether the study is registered in several databases.
+For clinical trials on medicinal products, the results shall also be reported to CTIS (EU-wide database for clinical trials on medicinal products that replaces EudraCT in 2022), irrespective of whether the study is registered in several databases.
 This shall be done in addition to the study also being published in accordance with the Swedish Research Council’s general terms and conditions for grants.

 - Include the registration number/ID in all publications, preferably in the summary/abstract of the article.
 This ensures better searchability in publication databases and clearer links between the publication and study registration.

 Clinicaltrials.gov and Researchweb are the databases/study registers commonly used by Swedish clinical researchers.
 More information about and links to common registers are available on kliniskastudier.se External link. and ICMJE - Clinical Trials Registration External link..

 Clinical studies are carried out on human subjects in order to study medical or health-related questions.
 Clinical studies can, for example, relate to the study and/or development of medicines, therapy methods or medical devices, for the purpose of improving health and medical care.
 All clinical studies also need approval from the Swedish Ethical Review Authority.

 Examples of clinical studies are intervention studies and observation studies, including certain register-based studies.

 - In intervention studies, study participants are exposed to some kind of intervention, for example a medicine, a medical device, a diet, or a surgical method.
 Intervention studies that include medicines or medical devices are also known as clinical trials.

 - In observation studies, the study participants are observed without any influence from the researcher.
 Observation studies may consist of epidemiological investigations, such as cross-section studies, cohort studies, or case control studies.